kaxil/airflowctl/README.md

 airflowctl build
 ```

-The CLI relies on [`pyenv`](https://github.com/pyenv/pyenv) to download and install a Python version if the version is not already installed.
+The CLI relies on one of [`uv`](https://docs.astral.sh/uv/) or [`pyenv`](https://github.com/pyenv/pyenv) to download and install a Python version if the version is not already installed.

 Example, if you have Python 3.8 installed but you specify Python 3.7 in the `settings.yaml` file,
-the CLI will install Python 3.7 using `pyenv` and create a virtual environment with Python 3.7 first.
+the CLI will install Python 3.7 using `uv` or `pyenv` and create a virtual environment with Python 3.7 first.

 Optionally, you can choose custom virtual environment path in case you have already installed apache-airflow package
 and other dependencies.